Skip to main content

 • SMO 3: International Standards on Auditing

-The ICPAU has direct responsibility for the adoption of applicable auditing standards and, having adopted the ISA as issued by the IAASB on an ongoing basis since 1999, focuses on supporting members’ understanding and professional competence in implementing the standards.
+The ICPAU has direct responsibility for the adoption of applicable auditing standards.
+It has adopted the ISA as issued by the IAASB on an ongoing basis since 1999 and concentrates on supporting members’ understanding and professional competence in implementing the standards.

 ICPAU provides several resources and tools to support practitioners’ implementation of the standards.
 For example, it has published an illustrative auditor’s report based on the new auditor’s reporting standard effective in 2016 and explanatory note on the same topic.
-The Institute notes that it has put a great deal of effort into trainings on the new standard as there were several queries received.
-Trainings have been held over the last two years and the new study material for its examinations includes the latest ISA.
+The institute notes that it has put a great deal of effort into trainings on the new standard as there were several queries received.
+Trainings have been held and the new study material for its examinations includes the latest ISA.
 Furthermore, as part of the fourth quality assurance (QA) review cycle, the QA Review Team has included the new auditor’s reporting as a thematic area for close review.
-The Institute has further availed and developed resources, for example, the ‘Coronavirus Disease (Covid-19) Guidance for Auditors’ to guide practitioners on how to apply particular ISA during the COVID-19 era.
+The institute has further developed resources, for example, the ‘Coronavirus Disease (Covid-19) Guidance for Auditors’ to guide practitioners on how to apply particular ISA during the COVID-19 era.

-The Institute has published the 2018 Handbook on its website and participates in the international standard-setting process by submitting comments on exposure drafts and consultation papers to the IAASB.
-It also ensures it circulates the latest standard updates to its members; for example, it has explained the revisions to ISA 540, and circulated IAASB’s webinar series on the New and Revised Quality Management Standards.
-The Institute has also shared implementation support material with practicing members such as the ISA Guide developed by the IFAC SMP Committee.
+The institute participates in the international standard-setting process by submitting comments on exposure drafts and consultation papers to the IAASB.
+It also ensures it circulates the latest standard updates to its members; for example, it has explained the revisions to ISA 540, and circulated IAASB’s webinar series on the Quality Management Standards.
+The institute has also shared implementation support material with practicing members such as the ISA Guide developed by the IFAC SMP Committee.
+ICPAU reports that its CPD materials and CPA syllabi are currently based on the latest IAASB Standards.
+CPA study textbooks are regularly reviewed to incorporate the new and revised standards.

 Finally, the ICPAU plans to begin creating practice guides, manuals, and audit programs to assist small and medium practitioners with the implementation of ISA.
-For example, it has developed and circulated guidance on auditor reporting standards implementation, and developed a model audit file as a guiding tool for improving audit documentation by accounting firms in compliance with ISAs which it hopes to roll out with a training for practitioners in 2021, and developed an article on the New and Revised Quality Management Standards to help firms prepare themselves for the new requirements.
+For example, it has developed and circulated guidance on auditor reporting standards implementation, and developed a model audit file as a guiding tool for improving audit documentation by accounting firms in compliance with ISAs which was offered in 2022, and developed an article on the Quality Management Standards to help firms prepare.

 Current Status: Sustain